Making payments from the SRA Compensation Fund

 An example would be where a solicitor negligently failed to obtain a local search when advising on a house purchase and as a result of this failure the client's house was found to be worth much less due to a proposed new road bypass.
 The client tries to recover the money from the solicitor who reveals he is not insured and does not have the funds to compensate the client.

-An applicant will need to show that:
+For a payment to be made an applicant will need to show that:

 - they have suffered a loss

-Should we make a payment?
+Stage 2 - Should we make a payment?

 The key factors we consider when deciding how to exercise that discretion are set out in the Rules and explained below.

 A client had agreed to buy a property for £100,000.
 He intended to renovate it and sell on for an expected profit of £40,000.
 The client paid £100,000 to a solicitor who stole the money.
 The client was then not able to buy the property.
-The client claimed £140,000.
-This was the £100,000 purchase price, plus the £40,000 potential profit.
-The Fund paid £100,000 to the client, as that was a direct loss caused by the solicitor's dishonesty.
-However, the claim for £40,000 was rejected as, while this resulted from the theft of the money, it was not part of the money stolen but rather an indirect loss.
+The client claims £140,000.
+This is the £100,000 purchase price, plus the £40,000 potential profit.

 Where we license a company that has several different professionals working in it, we will only consider a payment for a loss relating to an activity we regulate.
 For example, where a solicitor and a surveyor are in partnership and a client is caused loss because of a fraudulent valuation by the surveyor, we will not consider an application for loss because we do not regulate that activity.